Rise - Jobs, Careers, Inspiration

 Ensuring your tech doesn’t fail, setting up your background, and interviewing without eye contact are all struggles that Zoom presents.

-If you’re experiencing difficulties finding a job, we’ve got some Zoom interview tips that should help you get through your next teleconferencing interview with ease.
+If you’re experiencing difficulties finding a job, we’ve got some tips and tricks that should help you get through your next teleconferencing interview with ease.

 Do arrive on time.
 Or even better yet, arrive early.
 Just as you want to prove your punctuality in a face-to-face interview, you want to prove you’re reliable during a Zoom interview, too.